CorbenYkt/mern-backend/README.md

 # MERN Backend

-This repository contains the API for the main website https://corbenykt.github.io/mernproject.
+This repository contains the API for the main website Website: https://corbenykt.github.io/mern-frontend/ (GIT: https://github.com/CorbenYkt/mern-frontendend).
 This backend is dedicated to the project, which is a website of a regular information portal.
 The API is built using Node.js and Express and handles following requests:

 ```javascript
 app.post('/auth/login', loginValidation, UserController.Login);